tvdboom/ATOM/docs_sources/user_guide/training.md

 Note that all scorers follow the convention that higher return values are better than lower return values.
-Thus, metrics which measure the distance between the model and the data (i.e. loss functions), like `max_error` or `mean_squared_error`, will return the negated value of the metric.
+Thus, metrics which measure the distance between the model and the data (i.e., loss functions), like `max_error` or `mean_squared_error`, will return the negated value of the metric.